 |Money Market Account||0.5% APY||$5001|

-The Bank of Bennington offers several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-The Bank of Bennington does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+The Bank of Bennington has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+The Bank of Bennington does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-The Bank of Bennington's CD rates are fair compared to other U.S. banks.Back to Overview
+The Bank of Bennington's CD rates are fair compared to the national average.Back to Overview

 Find a The Bank of Bennington Near Me

-The Bank of Bennington has five physical locations in the U.S.Back to Overview
+The Bank of Bennington has five locations in the U.S.Back to Overview